2501Leet1337/AlIREZASHOP/README.md

 ![7779](https://github.com/user-attachments/assets/1bd159e0-6ea2-4ca5-ba17-9719e2f9c3a8)

 the security codes can be found in the middleware.py file

+Creating custom classes to make this application secure

 # AlIREZASHOP